raymondbutcher/django-readwrite/README.md

 **This library is not ready for use yet.**

-Read/write database splitting for Django, based on the HTTP request method.
+Read/write database splitting for Django, based on the HTTP request method or path.

 Tested against Django 1.2.x